X7-C/PostingGlory/README.md

-# Posting Glory — Social Media Client
+# Posting Glory Test Client

 A minimal vanilla JavaScript social media client built for the Noroff API (v2).
 This project was built with **functionality first**, using no frameworks.